nick22d/ddos-resilient-architecture-webapp/README.md

 **2)** The WAF ACL attached to the CloudFront distribution inspects the inbound traffic.
 If allowed, WAF forwards the traffic to the ALB.

-**3)** The ALB forwards the traffic to the healthy, backend EC2 instances which host the web application.
+**3)** The ALB forwards the traffic in a distributed manner to the healthy, backend EC2 instances which host the web application.

 **4)** Thanks to the NAT gateway, return traffic from the isolated, private subnets makes its way back to the ALB.